masc-ucsc/docs/docs/pyrope/04-variables.md

 var not_count = 20
 ```

-In `reg`, the right hand side of the initialization (`10` in the counter
-example) is called only during reset.
-In `var/let`, the righ hand size is
+In `reg`, the right-hand side of the initialization (`10` in the counterexample) is called only during reset.
+In `var/let`, the right-hand side is
 called every cycle.
-As expected, `reg` is a mutable.
+As expected, `reg` is mutable.

 ## Public

 All types of declarations (`let`, `var`, `reg`) can have a `pub` before.
 This
-is used to indicate the the declaration is public and hence visible outside the
+is used to indicate that the declaration is public and hence visible outside the
 scope defined.
 Section [typesystem](07-typesystem.md) has more details on how
 to `import` or `punch` a declaration across files.